Reduced basis approximation of parametric eigenvalue problems in presence of clusters and intersections: Introduction

 In this paper we are highlighting problematic situations, with the hope that these investigations can open the way towards robust solutions to the presented issues.
 For this reason, we will discuss rather simple examples where the parametric space is one or two dimensional.

 After examining examples where the results of~\cite{Fumagallietal16} and~\cite{Horgeretal17} are confirmed, we investigate the situation when higher frequencies are looked for.
 For instance, a naive generalization of~\cite{Fumagallietal16} would deal with an isolated eigenvalue which is not the first fundamental one.
 Analogously, a direct generalization of~\cite{Horgeretal17} involves a cluster of eigenvalues well separated from the rest of the spectrum which does not contain the first fundamental mode.
+It turns out that the extension of those results to such situations is not true; in particular, the solution computed with a standard POD approach does not satisfy a min-max property with respect to the high fidelity solution.
 At a first glance we were surprised by the obtained results, even if there are clear explanations for the fact that the conclusions of~\cite{Fumagallietal16} and~\cite{Horgeretal17} do not extend trivially to higher modes.
 As a side note, we also try to suggest cheaper solutions for the simultaneous approximation of the first eigenmodes presented in~\cite{Horgeretal17}.
 We also show how the obtained solutions can be sensitive to the dimension of the POD reduced basis.

 We are confident that the presented results will be useful for future investigations with the aim of optimizing the strategy for the approximation of parametric eigenvalue problems.

 In Section~\ref{se:setting} we present the general setting of our elliptic parametric eigenvalue problem, together with its finite element discretization and the standard approach for the construction of a reduced order model based on POD and reduced basis.
 In Section~\ref{se:overview} we describe the main outcomes of our investigations, which are reported in Section~\ref{se:1D} and~\ref{se:2D} for the one and two dimensional cases, respectively.